Incorporating curved geometry in cosmological simulations

 With the relation between the Bardeen potentials and the curved background cosmology in hands, we can initialise the simulation by providing the cosmological parameters and initial redshift as seen by the observer in the curved Universe.
 These need to be translated into a corresponding set of parameters for the exterior flat FLRW spacetime, as this is the one that is evolved from the point of view of the simulation code.
 The first step is to obtain the cosmological parameters at the initial time where the coordinate transformation is applied.
 Working in the curved patch, we have

-where we assume that the density of radiation can be neglected.
+where the label $0$ indicates parameters evaluated at present time and we assume that the density of radiation can be neglected.
 Furthermore, we choose $\tilde{z}_\mathrm{in}$ so that $\tilde{\Omega}_\Lambda$ is sufficiently small and we can use the pure dust solution to compute the coordinate transformations on the initial hypersurface.
 We also note that the proper look-back time in matter-synchronous time is given by